danadi7/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to sort task shown in the list
+1. User requests to sort task shown in the list.
-2. ScheDar sorts tasks
+2. ScheDar sorts tasks chronologically according to date and time.

     Use case ends.

-*{More to be added}*

 ### Non-Functional Requirements